 A big part of Frankie Yamsuan’s early success was having a co-packer, who eventually left.
 To keep up with customer demand, she needed capital to hire more help.
 Yamsuan appeared on season 11 of Shark Tank, seeking $180,000 for 18% equity.

 Frankie entered the Tank on a cute ice cream cart and made a confident introduction.
 She did a great job explaining the ingredients used in the product and the story behind her company.
-Right from the start, Mark Cuban was interested and her growing sales got all the Sharks excited.
+Right from the start, Mark Cuban was interested and her growing sales got the Sharks excited.

 After Shark Tank

+After appearing on Shark Tank in 2020, Coconut Girl experienced strong growth after closing the deal with Cuban.
 Coconut Girl was already in a few Whole Foods stores in California.
 But with Mark on board, they got into more locations across the US such as Bristol Foods, Lazy Acres Market, Lassens and Erewhon Market.
-They’re now also in stores in Canada and you can buy the treats online at Amazon.